How do you know those are bed bug bites?

 By the time you notice them, the bed bug bites may have become red and swollen.
 You may see multiple bites appear in a line, or as clusters in a small area of your body.

 Bed bug bites can also cause an itchy, burning sensation to your skin.
-When you repeatedly scratch the bites, the area may become infected.
+When you repeatedly scratch the bites, the area may become inflamed and infected.

 Common reasons why you should suspect you have bed bugs in your home